New Client FAQs

 How Do I Schedule An Appointment?

 Scheduling an appointment is simple.
 There are two ways to make an appointment with The Counseling Center.
 You can schedule by telephone or online using the secure Client Portal.
 To schedule by phone, call 317-754-0808.
-To schedule online, click any of the “Make Appointment” buttons throughout the site.
+To schedule online, click any of the “Make Appointment” buttons throughout the site, or click the Client Portal button on the upper right-hand side of your screen.

 What happens after I schedule my appointment?